miki-hermann/mcp/README.md

-    mcp-guess (for guessing the structure of the input data), mcp-trans (for binarization of input data), and mcp-split (for splitting binarized data into a learning and checking part)
+    mcp-guess (for guessing the structure of the input data), mcp-trans (for binarization of input data), and mcp-uniq  (for elimination of doubled data)
+    mcp-split (for splitting binarized data into a learning and checking part)

 The sequel modules are

-    mcp-check (for checking the accuracy of the produced formula)
+    mcp-check   (for checking the accuracy of the produced formula) mcp-predict (for prediction of values in test data files) mcp-chk2tst (for transforming check files to test files)

 Additionally, the distribution contains the following files: